-Over time solar panels lose their efficiency to convert sunlight into electricity.
+Over time solar panels for housing lose their efficiency to convert sunlight into electricity.
 Like most things, they won’t last forever.
 This is what we call degradation.
 Different solar panels have different rates of degradation depending on quality.
 The average degradation of solar panels falls between 0.3%-0.8% a year.

 Fortunately, working with a solar installer who is knowledgeable enough to install quality components correctly can help ensure your system lasts as long as possible.
 But once your system’s efficiency drops significantly you may want to consider replacement so you can better meet your ongoing electricity demand.
 For most people, that is usually around the 80% mark – but your tolerance for less production may be different 20 to 25 years from now.

 Other Parts of your Solar System

 In addition to your solar panels, your inverter may need replacement before your panels are ready to go.
 However, depending on the type and age of the inverter you had installed originally, it should easily last 10 to 15 years, but many now can be expected to last 25.
 Some even offer an extended 25-year warranty.

 The racking of your solar system may also need to be replaced at some point, but that is a minimal issue unless you are aiming for keeping your panels for an extremely long period of time.

 If you own a solar battery in tandem with your solar system you may also consider replacing the batteries over time.
 In most cases, you can replace the internal battery without replacing the system that controls it.
 The original batteries slide out and new ones slide back in.
 And if a battery is something that interested you, you can read more about our favorite battery in our blog.